You are ready to sue someone, but you aren't sure what to do first. Even if you have an attorney, writing a demand letter is a great first step.

 When you come to the part of the demand letter when you are stating your demands, make them as reasonable as you can.
 Sometimes it's difficult to quantify the damages you want; "pain and suffering," for example, is usually determined by a jury.
 Types of damages include:

-- General damages that can't be determined exactly, like pain and suffering, and loss of future income.
+- Compensatory damages, including actual damages that can be determined and general damages that can't be determined exactly, like pain and suffering, and loss of future income

 Just the facts, please.
 If you can't prove it, don't put it in the letter.